-I went to a DwP benefit cut consultation: here’s what I found
+I went to a DwP benefit cut consultation: Here’s what I found

 The London event we attended – an extra date added to the DWP’s disability world tour after the first was sold out – featured no such drama.

 We arrived a little late, thanks in part to the difficulty we faced in finding a blue badge space near the local tube stop.
-Note to Work & Pensions Secretary Liz Kendall: if you’re concerned about getting disabled people into work, the ability to access the workplace is the first hurdle you have to overcome.
+Note to work and pensions secretary Liz Kendall: if you’re concerned about getting disabled people into work, the ability to access the workplace is the first hurdle you have to overcome.
 Parking is a part of that.

 But at least my visions of besuited Sir Humphreys serving up fake smiles while wishing they were at their London clubs downing bottles of claret to help them get over dealing with the unwashed were proved false.